anandafc/Image-Description-Generator-AI/README.md

-# Image Analysis Project
+  # Image Description Generator

-Welcome to the **Image Analysis Project**, a web application that allows users to upload images and analyze them using AI-powered tools.
+Welcome to the **Image Description Generator**, a web application that allows users to upload images and analyze them using AI-powered tools.
 The application provides insights such as dominant colors, detected objects, ambiance, and a brief description of the image.

 ## Features